Kenwood Hills Local Sewer

 • A second public hearing was held by the BoCC on January 28, 2025, to discuss the funding update.

-• On February 6, 2025, the BoCC approved legislation to advance the project to construction and also determined no public-side costs will be charged to the property owners.
+• On February 6, 2025, the BoCC approved legislation to advance the project to construction and also determined no costs will be charged to the property owners for installation of the public sewer and lateral sewer stubs.

 • All property acquisitions (e.g., easements) are complete, with the exception of a pending appropriation action for an easement from the Baltimore & Ohio (B&O) Railroad Co.

-• Construction is anticipated to start in October 2025 and be completed in 18 months (by April 2027), pending the outcome of the appropriation action, competitive bidding process, weather and field conditions.
+• Construction is anticipated to start in mid-October 2025 and be completed in 22 months (by summer 2027), pending the outcome of the appropriation action, competitive bidding process, weather and field conditions.